From zero to device

 • Once all this “accidental verbosity” is taken care of, what remains is extra configuration steps that let you control more details of the execution of your application than is possible in other APIs.
 This control can be leveraged for performance optimizations, enabling well-written Vulkan applications to use the GPU more efficiently than e.g. CUDA or SYCL applications could.

-Keeping these facts in mind, and balancing them against the need to fit this course in half a day and not to make you run away as new learners, this GPU course will mimick the CPU course by providing you with lots of pre-written boilerplate code upfront.
+Keeping these facts in mind, and balancing them against the need to fit this course in half a day, this Vulkan course will mimick the CPU course by providing you with lots of pre-written boilerplate code upfront, and heavily guiding you through the remaining work.

 As before, we will spend the next few sections explaining how the provided code works.
 But because Vulkan programming is a fair bit more complex than CPU programming, here it will actually take not just a few sections, but a few chapters.